 Step 5: Stimulation of the ovaries

 In this stage, the patient receives injectable fertility drugs that stimulate the ovaries to produce multiple, viable eggs.
 They usually should be injected between one or four times a day (for 7 to 10 days).
-These drugs control the growth of the ovaries as well as oocytes that are actually immature egg cells.
+These drugs control the growth of the ovaries and oocytes, which are immature egg cells.

 Step 6: Oocyte maturation

-At this stage, HCG injection is prescribed.
-With HCG injections, timing is an important factor.
-If the drug is taken early, the egg will not mature enough, and if it is taken too late, the egg will mature too much.
-This injection is usually given when the size of four follicles reaches to 18 to 20 mm and the estrogen level is up to 2000 pg/ml.
+At this stage, the doctor will prescribe an HCG injection.
+With HCG injections, timing is an essential factor.
+If the drug is taken early, the egg will not mature enough, and if it is taken too late, it will mature too much.
+This injection is usually given when the size of four follicles reaches 18 to 20 mm, and the estrogen level is up to 2000 pg/ml.

 Step 7: Ovulation

 Ovulation is usually done 34 to 36 hours after HCG injection.
-In this operation, the doctor uses local anesthesia and usually removes between 8 and 15 oocytes.
-The oocytes are sent to the laboratory where they are fertilized with the partner’s sperm.
+The doctor uses local anesthesia in this operation and usually removes between 8 and 15 oocytes.
+The oocytes are sent to the laboratory and fertilized with the partner’s sperm.

-A few days after the ovulation, the person may experience spotting as well as cramps in the lower abdomen which is normal and disappears after a few days.
+A few days after the ovulation, the person may experience spotting and cramps in the lower abdomen, which is normal and disappears after a few days.

 Step 8: Egg fertilization

-In laboratory, sperm is removed from the partner’s semen and then sent into the oocyte.
+In the laboratory, sperm is removed from the partner’s semen and sent to the oocyte.

 Step 9: Embryo transfer

-The resulting fetus is transferred into the uterus usually 2 to 5 days after egg retrieval operation.
+The resulting fetus is transferred into the uterus usually 2 to 5 days after the egg retrieval operation.
 This process is painless and without anesthesia.
 At this step, about 2 or 5 fetuses are often transferred to the uterus.
-After the embryo transferring process, a break of two to three hours is prescribed, after which the patient can return home.
+After the embryo transfer, a break of two to three hours is prescribed, after which the patient can return home.

 Step 10: Pregnancy test

-12 days after implantation, a pregnancy test is performed and the test result indicates whether the woman is pregnant or not.
+Twelve days after implantation, a pregnancy test is performed, and the test result indicates whether the woman is pregnant or not.

 What are the Risks and Side Effects of IVF?

-Being time-consuming and expensive as well as having uncertain treatment outcome, IVF can be a stressful treatment process for infertile couples.
-Besides, in some cases we can see complications that come from ovarian stimulation drugs as well as egg retrieval or embryo transfer processes.
-It is recommended that you see your doctor if you notice any abnormal symptoms during IVF.
+Being time-consuming and expensive and having uncertain treatment outcomes, IVF can be a stressful treatment process for infertile couples.
+Besides, in some cases, we can see complications from ovarian stimulation drugs and egg retrieval or embryo transfer methods.
+You should see your doctor if you notice any abnormal symptoms during IVF.

-Although, most of the potential complications and risks related to IVF process rarely occur, you must be aware of some probable dangers in this regard.
+Although most potential complications and risks related to the IVF process rarely occur, you must be aware of some probable dangers in this regard.
 Some of these dangers include:

 - Fetal weight loss and occurring preterm birth due to the possibility of multiple pregnancies because of the placement of multiple sperms in the uterus;